-The Slim Backlight Drive technology allows Sony to place LEDs into very thin display panels (less than a 1/2″ deep at thinnest point) on both the 940D and 930D models.
-I am somewhat amazed at how Sony has accomplished this design in such an ultra-thin panel and still get the LEDs light output to properly illuminate the TV screen.
-It is even more mind boggling when I think about how they achieved the 940D’s full-array LED backlighting scheme which places clusters or zones of LED’s directly behind its very thin screen.
+The Slim Backlight Drive technology allows Sony to place LEDs into very thin display panels (less than a 1/2″ deep at the thinnest point) on both the 940D and 930D models.
+I am somewhat amazed at how Sony has accomplished this design in such an ultra-thin panel and still gets the LEDs’ light output to properly illuminate the TV screen.
+It is even more mind-boggling when I think about how they achieved the 940D’s full-array LED backlighting scheme which places clusters or zones of LEDs directly behind its very thin screen.

 Sony has managed to pull this off with very good results when evidenced by the 940D’s excellent backlight screen uniformity and picture quality.
 More on this later.

 The massive 75″ screen is made of clear acrylic and contains a glossy finish.